iAldo801/Express-Server-Template/README.md

-# An example of a express server but made in TypeScript instead of JavaScript also the engine is set EJS
+# An example of a express server using TypeScript and EJS for the view motor/rendering???